uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 ## Lesson starter

-{panel type="general"}

-# Notes on resources

-For this activity you will need to print out Pixel Painter worksheets:

-  - Print enough for one page per child, and spare copies in case of mistakes.
-  - For this activity use the *Black and White (2 possible binary values)* colouring option.
-Choose the first option in the *Colouring type* list
-  - The first time you do this activity choose either the *Kauri tree* or *Butterfly* option in the *Image* list.
-Children can move on to the large images in the future.

 Children will need:

   - A normal writing pencil.
-They can also use a black pencil or felt tip pen, but easily erasable pencils are preferable.
   - Erasers.

+This lesson includes two activities, one which students complete individually and one group activity.
+In each activity you will need enough coloring pages for one per student.
+These each require different versions of the Pixel Painter worksheets.
+Use the Black and White colouring type (the first option on the list), and:

+  - for the first activity choose from the 1 page images (the star, teacup, or the cat).
+You can use a combination of these images, students do not all need to complete the same one,
+  - for the second activity choose from the 6, 8, and 9 page images.
+Print enough for one set of image worksheets per group of students.

+{panel type="general"}

+# Notes on resources

+  - Print spare copies of each worksheet in case students make mistakes and need a new one.
+  - Use the *Black and White (2 possible binary values)* colouring option, **not** the option which says "in Run Length Encoding"
+  - Students can instead use a black pencil or felt tip pen, but easily erasable pencils work much better the first time students do this activity.

 {panel end}

-Say to the students: Computer screens are divided up into a grid of small squares, each of which can display a colour.
+Teacher to class: Computer screens are divided up into a grid of small squares, each of which can display a colour.
 We call these squares picture elements, or pixels.

 Write the words "picture elements" on the board.
 To show how we get the word pixels, circle the "pi" of picture and the "el" of elements, and write "pixel" underneath.

-Say to students: Each of these pixels can be a different colour, and when we have a lot of them on a screen they form an image.
+Teacher to class: Each of these pixels can be a different colour, and when we have a lot of them on a screen they form an image.
 Has anyone heard of pixels before?
 What about megapixels?

 {panel type="general"}